rstew33/GoldBadgeChallenges/README2.txt

 3. Create a Test Class for your repository methods.
 4. Create a Program file that allows a claims manager to manage items in a list of claims.

+Built with: C#

+Usage: Application can be used to add or pull claims for a console application.
+The application can add to a queue, take away from a queue, and verify if a claim is valid based on the above parameters.

+Contributing: Andrew Steward

 Challenge 3: Badges
 Komodo Insurance